omthemadlad/ZoneSecure-VPC/README.md

 ## Conclusion

-**ResilientVPC** offers a robust and scalable VPC solution tailored for production environments.
+**ZoneSecure VPC** offers a robust and scalable VPC solution tailored for production environments.
 By leveraging multi-zone deployment, load balancing, and security best practices, this project ensures high availability, scalability, and security, making it an ideal choice for organizations seeking to deploy resilient and secure infrastructure in the cloud.